Unchain the supply chain

-— Contributing up to 29% of global emissions, the food industry is one of the most polluting.
-Given the continuous population increase, this number can only increase in the coming years.
-How can it balance growth with sustainability?
+Contributing up to 29% of global emissions, the food industry is one of the most polluting.
+How can we curb this?

 If humankind wants a chance to dismantle its own climatic atomic bomb, it needs to seriously address the matter of food: meaning what, where, and most of all, how it is produced.
 To many, it may not be clear why reforming our Food System is so crucial to avert climate change.
 But there are lots of good reasons to do so since food is a pivotal issue.
 The 17 Sustainable Development Goals (SDGs) established by the United Nations reinforce this idea, as all of them are inescapably linked to the Agriculture, Food, and Beverage industries.
 So it is helpful to look at the SDG’s and particularly at their newly integrated framework or systems view called the wedding cake, as devised by Johan Rockström, Executive Director of the Stockholm Resilience Centre and Chairman of the EAT Advisory Board.

 Today, the world starting to realize that the way to solve the climate crisis is through food.
 There is, in general, a greater awareness, more debate, and more action, which have been and are growing exponentially since the UN Paris Agreement in 2015.
 All of this is the consequence of a paradigm shift: we started abandoning the silo mentality, embracing complexity and understanding that when we think about systems, our hypotheses need to include the pivotal role of food.